The difference between the cynic and the skeptic is the difference between epistemology and ethics. It is the difference between brain and body.

 A cynic, on the other hand, is someone who doesn’t believe goodness is possible.

 Cynicism is a moral concept, not epistemologic.
-Which is to say, it doesn’t have anything to do with knowledge.
+Which is to say, it’s only indirectly related to the science of knowledge and thought.

 The word cynicism originated with a Greek fellow by the name of Antisthenes (not to be confused with Antihistamines, which are something else entirely), who was once a student of Socrates.